Countess Luann Takes Her Cabaret Show On The Road To Atlantic City

 Luann de Lesseps is bouncing back from her arrest this winter and throwing herself into her cabaret act, which she is now taking on the road.
 What was once a hobby now seems to be a calling for the Real Housewives of New York star.

-PageSixsays that if RHONY fans want to see Countess Luann on the road, she will be traveling to Atlantic City in August.
-Luann will be at the Borgata on August 24th.
-De Lesseps’ show, “The Countess and Friends” has included her fellow RHONY cast member Sonja Morgan, and others like former SNL cast member Rachel Dratch, comedian Bridgett Everett, and actor Cheyenne Jackson from American Horror Story.
+PageSix reports that if RHONY fans want to see Countess Luann on the road, she will be traveling to Atlantic City in August.
+Luann will be at the Borgata on August 24.
+De Lesseps’ show, “The Countess and Friends,” includes her fellow RHONY cast member Sonja Morgan, and others like former SNL cast member Rachel Dratch, comedian Bridgett Everett, and actor Cheyenne Jackson from American Horror Story.

 And Luann hopes that Atlantic City is only the start of a national tour, says PageSix, and she is in search of a tour promoter to make this happen.
 A source close to de Lesseps says that the cabaret show has been the thing that picked her up out of the dumps.